History of engineering: Middle Ages

+Byzantine Empire

+Byzantines translated and preserved countless Greek manuscripts and also made contributions to engineering in the early medieval world.
+Anthemius of Tralles, and Isidore of Miletus, were responsible for the architecture of the Hagia Sophia church in 532-537 CE.

+The Greek fire, invented by Callinicus of Heliopolis was a weapon used by the Byzantines.
+It consisted of flammable substances such as petroleum, naphtha, quicklime, sulphur, resin and potassium nitrate.

+Islamic Golden Age

+Islamic Golden Age witnessed advances of engineering knowledge, after translating the works of Greek, Persian, Roman, and Indian scholars.

 The earliest practical wind-powered machines, the windmill and wind pump, first appeared in the Muslim world during the Islamic Golden Age, in what are now Iran, Afghanistan, and Pakistan, by the 9th century AD.
 The earliest practical steam-powered machine was a steam jack steam turbine, described in 1551 by Taqi al-Din Muhammad ibn Ma'ruf in Ottoman Egypt.

 The cotton gin was invented in India by the 6th century AD, and the spinning wheel was invented in the Islamic world by the early 11th century, both of which were fundamental to the growth of the cotton industry.
 The spinning wheel was also a precursor to the spinning jenny, which was a key development during the early Industrial Revolution in the 18th century.

-The earliest programmable machines were developed in the Muslim world.
+After translating the works of Hero of Alexandria, by Qusta ibn Luqa, the earliest programmable machines were developed in the Muslim world.
 A music sequencer, a programmable musical instrument, was the earliest type of programmable machine.
 The first music sequencer was an automated flute player invented by the Banu Musa brothers, described in their Book of Ingenious Devices, in the 9th century.
 In 1206, Al-Jazari invented programmable automata/robots.
 He described four automaton musicians, including drummers operated by a programmable drum machine, where they could be made to play different rhythms and different drum patterns.
-The castle clock, a hydropowered mechanical astronomical clock invented by Al-Jazari, was the first programmable analog computer.

 Al-Jazari built five machines to pump water for the kings of the Turkish Artuqid dynasty and their palaces.
 Besides over 50 ingenious mechanical devices, Al-Jazari also developed and made innovations to segmental gears, mechanical controls, escapement mechanisms, clocks, robotics, and protocols for designing and manufacturing methods.